-WINDHAM - It is with great sadness that the family of Bernice Baxter announces her passing on Sunday, March 8, 2020, at Day Kimball Hospital in Putnam, Connecticut.
+WINDHAM - It is with great sadness that the famof Bernice announc-Baxter es her passing on Sunday, March 8, 2020, at Day Kimball Hospital in Putnam, Connecticut.
 She is survived by her loving husband of 69 years, Prescott Baxter; as well as their four children, Bruce Baxter and his wife Cheryl, Sharon Turkia and her husband Michael, Beverly Huber and her companion Joseph Clark, Barbara Bohonowicz and her companion Mark Linskens.
 In addition, she will be forever remembered by her ten grandchildren, Christian, Jennifer, Brett, Lee Ann, Brittany, Joel, Cameron, Nicole, Kyle, Kayla and eight great-grandchildren, Carissa, Courtney, Catherine, Caroline, Kane, Emily, Jace and Julia.
-Bernice was predeceased by her mother and father, Frederick and Sarah Evelyn Beeney; as well as, her sister Rosalie Martone and brother Roland Beenev.
+Bernice was predeceased by her mother and father, Frederick and Sarah Evelyn Beeney; as well as, her sister Rosalie Martone and brother Roland Beeney.
 Bernice resided in Windham, Connecticut, with her husband, OBITUARIES are published at no charge.

-E-mail notices to charlie@villagernewspapers. com or fax them to (860) 928-5946.
+E-mail notices to charlie@villagernewspapers.

+com or fax them to (860) 928-5946.
 Photos are welcome in JPEG format.
+Prescott.
+In 1977 they purchased Tennett Tree Service, a small company with only two trucks, and with hard work and dedication turned it into the thriving much larger company that it is today.
+Bernice was a kind, generous and loving soul.
+She devoted much of her life to the well-being of others, most importantly her husband and family.
+She was very artistic and loved to read, travel and cook amazing food for her family and friends.
+Her devotion and unconditional love will forever live on in the hearts of all that had the joy of knowing her.
 A funeral service will be held on Saturday, March 14, 2020 at 10:00 a.m. at the Westfield Congregational Church, 210 Main Street, Danielson, CT.
 Burial to follow at Westfield Cemetery, Danielson.
 There are no calling hours.
 A reception will be held at 12:00 p.m. at Black Dog Grille, 146 Park Road, Putnam, CT.
 In lieu of flowers, donations in Bernice's memory may be made to one of her favorite charities, St. Jude Children's Research Hospital at stjude.org.
-Tillinghast Funeral Home, 433 Main St., Danielson is in charge of arrangements. tillinghastfh.com
+Tillinghast Funeral Home, 433 Main St., Danielson is in charge of arrangements. tillinghastfh.com Henry Francis Misiaszek, 95

-Henry Francis Misiaszek, 95 D A N I E L S O N - Henry Francis Misiaszek, 95, died Tuesday, March 3, 2020 at The Pierce Memorial Baptist Home in Brooklyn surrounded by his loving family.
+DANIELSON Henry Francis Misiaszek, 95, died Tuesday, March 3, 2020 at The Pierce Memorial Baptist Home in Brooklyn surrounded his loving family.
 He was born in Danielson, CT December 6, 1924 son of the late Matthew and Agatha (Siwicki) Misiaszek.
 He was the husband of the late Lucienne (Bousquet) Misiaszek.
 During World War II, he proudly served in the United States Army Air Corps.
 Henry owned and operated Misiaszek Studios, a professional photography studio on Maple Street in Danielson for 51 years.
-Henry is survived by his daughters, Nancy St. Jean of Pomfret and Kathy Misiaszek of Crawfordville, FL; grandchildren, Sarah Schoppe of Putnam, Sadie and her husband Brandon Dutremble of Plainfield, Seth St. Jean and his wife Andi of Pomfret, and great granddaughter Ella Schoppe.
+Henry is survived by his daughters, Nancy St. Jean of Pomfret and Kathy Misiaszek of Crawfordville, FL; grandchildren, Sarah Schoppe of Putnam, Sadie and her husband Brandon Dutremble of Plainfield, Seth St. Jean and his wife Andi of Pomfret, and great grand-daughter Ella Schoppe.
 Funeral Services will be private.
 There are no calling hours. tillinghastfh.com Avis Madelene Barr, 102